BIRD-COMMAND/RconTool/README.md

 # RconTool
 This is a tool for Server hosts to monitor and moderate their own servers.

+# Update Note - BIRD COMMAND
+## There are currently a lot of undocumented features, here's a brief list.

+- Server selection is now a drop-down menu.
+- Toggleable sound effects for when players leave or join the currently displayed server.
+- Runtime commands are available in game.
+Use '!commands' to be PM'd the list.
+- '!pm PlayerName Message content' - a private messaging system.
+Quotation marks are NOT required for player names(even names with spaces) or for messages.
+- Additional command triggers have been added.
+Commands may be run when a player joins, leaves, or when the server player count enters a specified range.
+- Added auto-complete for server commands in the console tab.
+- Scoreboard rendering now supports multiple fonts and font sizes.
+File -> Settings -> Set Scoreboard Font Size to select it.
+Or use the buttons in the bottom-right.
+- File -> About window is now 200% cooler.

+### Runtime Votefile Manipulation and In-Game Voting + Match Queue
+##### (LOCAL ONLY - Only available if Rcon Tool is running on the same computer that is hosting the server)

+- Configure the settings from the option in the settings menu.
+- You'll be able to use '!list games', '!list maps', and '!voteAddGame gametype mapname' to start an in-game vote for the next match.
+- If the vote passes a dynamic votefile will be created and loaded server-side that will ensure the voted match is the only available option for the next game.
+- Voted matches are added to an internal match queue, so you may hold as many votes as you want to create a community-driven playlist experience.
+- Your regular votefile will be reloaded after all voted matches are complete and the match queue is empty.

+#### There's more but I'll get to it later.
+Peace. - BIRD COMMAND

 # Features

 - Connect to and control your server via Rcon